UBC-LA-Hackathon/student-dashboard/_ideas/new-ideas/advanced/schedule-optimizer.md

 ## Task
-Create a tool that allows you to optimize your course schedule to complete a degree using the degree requirements data.
+Create a tool that allows you to optimize your course schedule to complete a degree using the course prerequisites data.

 ## Overview